Wandmalfarbe/trmnl-goodreads/README.md

 # trmnl-goodreads

-A TRMNL Plugin for Goodreads
+A TRMNL Plugin for Goodreads.
+Show your Goodreads shelves with a large book cover on the left and metadata on the right.

 ## Preview